Getting My Family To Love Our Interracial Family

-Finding acceptance for her interracial pairing and daughter was a hard battle, but one that was worth it, the author writes.
+Finding acceptance was a hard battle, but one that was worth it, the author writes.

 But this blessing didn’t go unnoticed to either of us, so we abandoned all other ideas, and committed to raising her together.
 Our relationship started as a four-year friendship prior to our daughter AmirahLee being born.
 It naturally developed into a union of our minds and spirits.
 I often feel like I knew Chea in another time and we somehow found our way back to each other.

 I am Hispanic and Black and he is Cambodian and white.
 My skin color never was or has been an issue for me, but I’ve always been aware that it was/is for others.
 We were both raised by single parents, but that does not negate the contribution of the parents we didn’t live with.

 I grew up in the inner city, a neighborhood dominated by a gang known as the Bloods.
 He grew up only 35 minutes away from me in a seemingly alternate universe—Lancaster, Ohio—with his Cambodian father.
 Lancaster only had one Black family and they all played basketball.

 Chea’s understanding of racism didn’t go any further than people mocking the way his father spoke.
 His father moved to America in his twenties so he still carried a heavy accent.
 He also carried an expectation of who Chea would marry and what type of career he would have.
 His mother never told him not to date Black girls, but living in an all white town I think it’s almost assumed you will go with the flow.